 G: ganglion (intraosseous)

 G: giant cell tumour

 The calcaneal (Achilles) tendon is the strongest and largest tendon in the foot and even in the human body.
-But it is commonly injured tendon in the foot owing to scanty vascularity and high pressure upon it.
-As it carries the whole body weight during standing 2.
+It is also one of the commonest tendons to injure due to its high biomechanical load but poor vascularity 2.

 Avulsion fractures of the calcaneal tuberosity are rare, accounting for only 3% of all calcaneal fractures.
 There is a strong association with diabetes, where they may occur spontaneously, and are thought to be due to peripheral neuropathy.
 They also occur in osteoporosis and hyperparathyroidism...

 Calcaneal vascular remnant is a benign finding that may be seen on MRI of ankle and can be misinterpreted as an alarming bone lesion.
 It is typically located at the insertion site of sinus tarsi ligaments (cervical and interosseous ligaments).

 The focus of signal alteration is believed to be pr...